 It seems that moms are on a constant search for wholesome reading material for their girls.
 I assume part of the reason is that girls are typically known for being voracious readers and it’s a battle keeping up with the demand.
 But, I think there is another reason moms are always on the lookout for the best books for tween girls—there seems to be a dismal lack of reading material (particularly newer chapter books) that captures their attention, engages their imagination, and most importantly, is intentionally wholesome.

-I have recently been struggling with the dilemma of finding good books for 9 to 12-year-old girls—so I reached out to the moms in The Joyful Life Community Group for some advice, and they came through with some fantastic suggestions that I’m excited to share with you!
+I have recently been struggling with the dilemma of finding good books for 9 to 12-year-old girls—so I reached out to the moms in The Joyful Life Community Group for some advice, and they came through with some fantastic suggestions for great books that I’m excited to share with you!

-I’ve compiled an epic list of books and book series both from the group’s suggestions as well as from our family’s personal library that our 10-year-old daughter has absolutely loved (and which also pass my pretty strict standards).
+I’ve compiled an epic list of the best books and book series both from the group’s suggestions as well as from our family’s personal library that our tween daughter has absolutely loved (and which also pass my pretty strict standards).
 This resulting enormous compilation of wholesome books for tween girls is the list I wish I had found when searching online.
-So, if you are a mom searching for inspirational books for tween girls or the best book series for tween girls—I am here to help!
+So, if you are a mom searching for inspirational and appropriate books for tween girls or the best book series for tween girls—I am here to help!

 Some are classics and some are more recently written books that may be new discoveries for you.
-However, all are books every tween girl should read.
-In total, there are over 185 books listed when including all the titles within the various series.
-Some are overtly Christian while others are just wholesome and entertaining.
+However, all are favorite books every tween girl should read.
+In total, there are over 185 books listed including all the titles within the various series.
+Some are overtly Christian or faith-based while others are just wholesome and entertaining.

 Since book prices fluctuate on Amazon, I have not included the prices next to the series or the individual books listed, but I have made it convenient for you to shop on Amazon and other retailers by including links to every book or book series.